Ortham/ortham.github.io/_posts/2009-02-26-environment-mod-list.md

 ---
 title:  "Environment Mod List"
 date:   2009-02-26
-summary: "An overview of the available environment mods for TES IV: Oblivion."
+excerpt: "An overview of the available environment mods for TES IV: Oblivion."
 categories:
   - mods
   - modding